FlavF/PortfolioV2/readme.md

 ### TODO

 ---
-- [ ] Go from V1 PHP to V2 Node.js (keeps : CSS, JS, Views, database datas)
+- [ ] website : Go from V1 PHP to V2 Node.js (keeps : CSS, JS, Views, database datas)
+    - [ ] database : has one, belongs in models/init-models (pb : I changed Models, put back ?)

-- [ ] send a message to client to tell the link was sent
+    - [ ] about page : V1 to V2
-- [ ] % language better design (maybe not a circle, color for starter, senior)
+        - [ ] about page : % language better design (maybe not a circle, color for starter, junior/ senior) => stars ?

-- [ ] has one, belongs in models/init-models (pb : I changed Models, put back ?)
+    - [X] error page : V1 to V2

+    - [X] home page : V1 to V2

+    - [X] link page : V1 to V2
-- [ ] alert email when somebody add a link
+         - [ ] link page : alert email when somebody add a link
-- [ ] not showing the tag when no links inside the box
+         - [ ] link page : not showing the tag when no links inside the box
-- [ ] loop to remake in Link page
+         - [X] link page : loop to remake in Link page
-- [ ] add links I know of
+         - [ ] link page / database :add links I know of

+    - [ ] message page : V1 to V2

-- [ ] color design to rethink and change
+    - [ ] opinion page : V1 to V2
+        - [X] partials for svg (more clear code)
+        - [ ] manage the pb with ip address

-- [ ] get faster (see how to improve it ; Photographies size, shorter code, ...)
+    - [ ] photography page : V1 to V2

-- [ ] English and French Version ?
+    - [ ] project page : V1 to V2

     - [ ] In header : Possibility to do the menu via database + loop AND datas to collect : href; class ; id ; title; icon

+- [ ] website : color design to rethink and change
+- [ ] website : get faster (see how to improve it ; Photographies size, shorter code, ...)
+- [ ] website : English and French Version ?

-- [ ] to load on firebase or heroku
+- [ ] website : to load on firebase or heroku

 <br/>